-Top 3 Common Types of Senior Living
+Top 3 Senior Living Care Types

 Instead of adding to the confusion, let’s dive into the differences between the basic types of care and lifestyles for seniors.
-Your loved one may need one or more of these care types:
+Your loved one may need one or more of these senior living care types:

 - Having trouble with daily domestic tasks?

-- Not complying with prescribed medication?
+- Not regularly taking their prescribed medication?

 - Behavior changes, such as mood swings